moritz-t-w/MagicMap/README.md

 # Magic Keyboard Remaps with AutoHotKey

-A collection of usefull remapping scripts meant for the Apple Magic Keyboard, realized with AutoHotKey.
+A collection of usefull remapping scripts meant for the Apple Magic Keyboards, realized with AutoHotKey.

 ## How to use: